prpole/dissertation/chapter3/norris_capitalocene.md

 bloody gesture by the railroad.

 The next in the series of domestication images occurs during the jackrabbit drive.
-The people of the San Joaquin gather for their ritual jackrabbit drive, a combination picnic and slaughter.
+The people of the San Joaquin gather for the ritual, a combination picnic and massacre.
 The whole community lines up on horses and in carriages to drive the jackrabbits out of their hiding places among the stubble of harvested wheat.
 By marching in an unbroken line, they drive them into a corral where they are killed to supply a “Homeric” feast.[@norris_octopus:_1986 505] The depiction of this roundup draws on the same reservoir of collectivization imagery that characterized the herd of sheep.
-Even though “[n]o two acted precisely alike,” they are able to be made into a single monolith.
+Even though “[n]o two acted precisely alike,” the rabbits are able to be made into a single monolith.
 As the sheep “hid the earth,” so do the rabbits: here and there “what seemed to be ground resolved itself, when seen through the glasses, into a maze of small, moving bodies….
 The earth was alive